camunda/camunda-bpm-examples/multi-tenancy/schema-isolation/README.md

 <li><a href="#build-a-simple-jax-rs-resource">Build a Simple JAX-RS Resource</a></li>
 <li><a href="#make-cdi-injection-tenant-aware">Make CDI Injection Tenant-aware</a></li>
 </ul></li>
-<li><a href="#deploy-the-application-to-jboss">Deploy the Application to JBoss</a></li>
+<li><a href="#deploy-the-application-to-wildfly">Deploy the Application to WildFly</a></li>
 <li><a href="#testing">Testing</a></li>

 Sometimes it is desired to share one Camunda installation between multiple independent parties, also referred to as *tenants*.
 While sharing an installation means sharing computational resources, the tenants' data should be separated from each other.
-This tutorial shows how to work with the [one process engine per tenant approach](https://docs.camunda.org/manual/7.11/user-guide/process-engine/multi-tenancy/#one-process-engine-per-tenant).
+This tutorial shows how to work with the [one process engine per tenant approach](https://docs.camunda.org/manual/7.12/user-guide/process-engine/multi-tenancy/#one-process-engine-per-tenant).

 In detail it explains how to:

-* configure one process engine per tenant on a JBoss Application Server such that data is isolated by database schemas
+* configure one process engine per tenant on a WildFly Application Server such that data is isolated by database schemas
 * develop a process application with tenant-specific deployments
 * access the correct process engine from a REST resource based on a tenant identifier

-See the [user guide](https://docs.camunda.org/manual/7.11/user-guide/process-engine/multi-tenancy/) for a general introduction on multi-tenancy and the different options Camunda offers.
+See the [user guide](https://docs.camunda.org/manual/7.12/user-guide/process-engine/multi-tenancy/) for a general introduction on multi-tenancy and the different options Camunda offers.

 # Before Starting

-Before starting, make sure to download the [Camunda BPM JBoss distribution](http://camunda.org/release/camunda-bpm/jboss/) and extract it to a folder.
+Before starting, make sure to download the [Camunda BPM WildFly distribution](http://camunda.org/release/camunda-bpm/wildfly/) and extract it to a folder.
 We will call this folder `$CAMUNDA_HOME` in the following explanations.

 # Configuring the Database

 Before configuring process engines, we have to set up a database schema for every tenant.
 In this section we will explain how to do so.

-Start up JBoss by running `$CAMUNDA_HOME/start-camunda.{bat/sh}`.
+Start up WildFly by running `$CAMUNDA_HOME/start-camunda.{bat/sh}`.
 After startup, open your browser and go to `http://localhost:8080/h2/h2`.
 Enter the following configuration before connecting:

 * **Driver Class**: org.h2.Driver
 * **JDBC URL**: jdbc:h2:./camunda-h2-dbs/process-engine